kevinzhao07/django_posts/information.md

+# Django Reference Sheet

 ## Quick Python Commands
+Python commands are necessary to test and run Django.
+Make sure you have the latest version of Python installed!

 **Run our program**: `python manage.py runserver`
 **Create new app**: `python manage.py startapp [APPNAME]`
 **Create a user to log into `/admin`**: `python manage.py createsuperuser`